-Labradoodles certainly won’t turn down a house with a nice big yard, though.
-Martinez lets his group of pups spend plenty of time outside, where they’ll be just as likely to lay down for a spell than run around on the doggie playground equipment.
+Labradoodles certainly won't turn down a house with a big, fenced-in yard, though.
+Martinez lets his group of pups spend plenty of time outside, where they'll be just as likely to lay down for a spell than run around on the doggie playground equipment.

 Labradoodles are generally happy to live with other dogs, but are also OK when they're left alone for long stretches.
 They do need exercise, though.
 If Martinez sends a puppy home with someone who works all day, he advises them to invest in a dog walker so their doodle is able to stretch his legs during the hours he's left alone.

 But if you have the time and like to explore, a Labradoodle could be the perfect hiking partner.
 And since poodles are considered water dogs, some Labradoodles like to swim, too.